Permanent Irrigation Meters & Backflow

-1) The portable irrigation meter can be purchased in the Utility Billing Office located at 230 W. Hickman Road for $100.00.
+1) The portable irrigation meter can be purchased from the Utility Billing Department at City Hall.

 Unused Irrigation Systems

-If you have an irrigation system and do not plan on using it, notify the city by June 15 of each year by contacting the Public Works department at 515-978-7920.
-No water consumption will be allowed through your irrigation meter which could include water usage through your outside spigots or any other fixture plumbed through your irrigation meter.
-If these criteria are met then a backflow test is not needed.
-If water consumption is detected on your irrigation meter then a backflow test is required immediately.
+If you have an irrigation system and do not plan to use it, notify the city by June 15 of each year by contacting the Public Works Department at 515-978-7920.
+No water consumption will be allowed through your irrigation meter, which could include water usage through your outside spigots or any other fixture plumbed through your irrigation meter.
+If these criteria are met, a backflow test is not needed.
+If water consumption is detected on your irrigation meter, a backflow test is required immediately.